sagor999/poker_ml/orchestrator/readme.md

 one for training.
 another one for actual ML work (since I have to do all ML stuff in same container). so makes sense to put all python scripts into same folder.

+ML idea:
+run game iteration, but without any betting. just based on cards that come. let ML predict if it should fold or call? or maybe add fixed betting as a loss thing, otherwise ML will keep waiting until all cards to show up. output from ML should be some sort of hand strength. if should call or fold.